Disk-usage safeguards

 run = "/usr/local/bin/metrics-agent"

-If you run runwisp in a directory without a runwisp.toml, it offers to write a minimal starter for you — see Your first task.
+Run runwisp in a directory that doesn’t have a runwisp.toml yet and it’ll offer to write a minimal starter for you — the Quick start walks through that.

 SectionPurposeReference